 Industrial Any (b) and (c) 300 feet apart

 NOTES

-[41] For any differently buildings to the other two stories the province on fine buildings to a point a building
+[41] For any differently by distinguishing the protection of the processing of the by department of the little

 - [1] For multifamily buildings taller than two stories, the maximum fire hydrant spacing shall be 400 feet apart. - [2] For all hazardous storage areas, the maximum fire hydrant spacing shall be provided in accordance with the industrial standard. - [3] On-site fire hydrants shall be provided so that in no case will there be a fire hydrant located more than 400 feet from all portions of the ground floor of any building.
 This shall be in addition to any other hydrant spacing requirement.